FreeLanguageTools/vocabsieve/README.md

 For debugging purposes, set the environmental variable `VOCABSIEVE_DEBUG` to any value.
 This will create a separate profile (settings and databases for records and dictionaries) so you may perform tests without affecting your normal profile.
 For each different value of `VOCABSIEVE_DEBUG`, a separate profile is generated.
 This can be any number or string.

 Note that VocabSieve is unable to delete old profiles.
 You must do so yourself based on your operating system's locations.

+Pull requests are welcome!
+If you want to implement a significant feature, be sure to first ask by creating an issue so that no effort is wasting on doing the same work twice.

 ## API documentation
 If you want to leverage VocabSieve to build your own plugins/apps, you can refer to the [API Documentation](API.md)